 Freedom From Smoking Facilitator Training

-The American Lung Association in Oregon conducts Freedom From Smoking® facilitator trainings throughout the year.
-If you are interested in becoming a facilitator for Freedom From Smoking®, please contact Tiffany (info above) for more information about the course.
+The American Lung Association in Idaho conducts Freedom From Smoking® facilitator trainings throughout the year.
+If you are interested in becoming a facilitator for Freedom From Smoking®, please contact Liz for more information about the course and the date/time of our next training.

 What is Freedom From Freedom From Smoking®?